 On the flip side, over the last two years I have been observing the men and women around me and I definitely feel that women often fear taking risks and can sometimes lack the confidence that society prizes and pushes in men.
 That is because they don’t get supported enough to succeed.
 They’re socially conditioned to please others, to bend to what other people want, lest they’re labeled “difficult” or, the old classic, a bitch.
 Women fight to get a seat at the table and when we get it, we don’t always support each other because we’re so used to being set up as each other’s competition, as if there’s only room for one of us.

-We host female-only events and run Girls I Rate Arts Academy weekend programs, aiming to educate young women in all aspects of the business.
-We are actively seeking funding for our programs so they can run on a weekly basis and house as many young women as possible.
+We host female-only events and run Girls I Rate Arts Academy weekend programmes, aiming to educate young women in all aspects of the business.
+We are actively seeking funding for our programmes so they can run on a weekly basis and house as many young women as possible.
 We call them the GIR Future GI-army!
-And this isn’t just about work I oversee: I’ve decided to write and produce All My Girls, an empowering EP that will feature all women artists.
-Hopefully it can act as a template for ways in which to involve more women producers, engineers and writers in a release.
+And this isn’t just about work I oversee: I’ve decided to write and produce All My Girls, an empowering EP that will feature all women-identifying artists.
+Hopefully it can act as a template for ways in which to involve more women-identifying producers, engineers and writers in a release.

 Carla's All My Girls EP is due out in April, with its title track out on 30 March.
 You can find out more about Girls I Rate on their site, their socials, and about Carla in particular on her site.
 She hosts an International Women’s Day gala dinner tonight in central London.